foqueiroz/arcdocs.github.io/book/software/libraries/scalasca.md

-## The scalasca module on the HPC
+## The Scalasca module on the HPC

-The scalasca module can be loaded into your environment with the following command:
+The Scalasca module can be loaded into your environment with the following command:

 ```bash
 $ module add scalasca
 ```

-The scalasca module is available on ARC3 and ARC4:
+The Scalasca module is available on ARC3:

 ```{list-table}
 :header-rows: 1